SullyGreene/TinyAGI/README.md

 ### From PyPI

-Get the stable core of TinyAGI in seconds with `pip`:
+Get the core of TinyAGI in seconds with `pip`:

 > **Note:** The PyPI package is currently on beta preview 0.0.2.
 For the latest features and updates, we recommend installing from GitHub.